ABC Real Estate School

 • 45-hour real estate law including 18-hours Nevada law

 Broker and Broker/Salesperson applicants must also show evidence of having completed 64-college credits and a 45-hour Broker Management course; 64-college credits covers 24 credits in real estate and business related topics, and 40 credits in anything, or 8-years full-time experience in real estate or combination.
 Full-time experience means 30-hours per week for 48-weeks per year.
-Each 2-years of experience are equal to 16-college credits.
+Each 2-years of experience is equal to 16-college credits.

 Back to Top